Yuan (currency): Alternative words

 In Cantonese, widely spoken in Guangdong, Guangxi, Hong Kong and Macau, the yuan, jiao, and fen are called mān (蚊), hòuh (毫), and sīn (仙), respectively.
 Sīn is a loan word from the English cent.

 Related currency units

-The traditional character 圓 is also used to denote the base unit of the Hong Kong dollar, the Macanese pataca, and the New Taiwan dollar.
-However, they do not share the same names for the subdivisions.
-The unit of a New Taiwan dollar is also referred to in Standard Chinese as yuán and written as 元, 圆 or 圓.
+The Chinese character 圓 is also used to denote the base unit of the Hong Kong dollar, the Macanese pataca, and the New Taiwan dollar.
+The unit of a New Taiwan dollar is also referred to in Standard Chinese as yuán and written as 元 or 圓.

 The names of the Korean and Japanese currency units, won and yen respectively, are cognates of Mandarin yuán, also meaning "round" in the Korean and Japanese languages.

 The Japanese yen (en) was originally also written with the kanji (Chinese) character 圓, which was simplified to 円 with the promulgation of the Tōyō kanji in 1946.

 The Korean won (won) used to be written with the hanja (Chinese) character 圜 from 1902 to 1910, and 圓 some time after World War II.
 It is now written exclusively in Hangul, as 원, in both North and South Korea.